itsy, bitsy, editsy

 Password or an emailed login link.
 No GitHub account needed.
 Editors are a small list in your deployment's environment, with passwords stored as scrypt hashes.
 No user database.

-What about sites built with AI coding agents?
+What about AI agents?

 Install it